 The Group operates as a REIT and hence profits and gains from the property rental business are normally expected to be exempt from corporation tax.
 The tax expense represents the sum of the tax currently payable and deferred tax relating to the residual (non-property rental) business.
 The tax currently payable is based on taxable profit for the year.
 Taxable profit differs from net profit as reported in the statement of comprehensive income because it excludes items of income and expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 The Company’s liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the reporting date.

-Investment properties are held to earn rentals and/or for capital appreciation.
-Investment properties are initially recognised at cost including direct transaction costs.
-Investment properties are subsequently valued externally on a market basis at the reporting date and recorded at valuation.
-Any surplus or deficit arising on revaluing investment properties is recognised in the statement of comprehensive income in the year in which it arises.
+Investment property is held to earn rentals and/or for capital appreciation and is initially recognised at cost including direct transaction costs.
+Investment property is subsequently valued externally on a market basis at the reporting date and recorded at valuation.
+Any surplus or deficit arising on revaluing investment property is recognised in profit or loss in the year in which it arises.
 Dilapidations receipts are held in the statement of financial position and offset against subsequent associated expenditure.
-Any ultimate gains or shortfalls are measured by reference to previously published valuations and recognised in the statement of comprehensive income, offset against any directly corresponding movement in fair value of the investment properties to which they relate.
+Any ultimate gains or shortfalls are measured by reference to previously published valuations and recognised in profit or loss, offset against any directly corresponding movement in fair value of the investment properties to which they relate.

-Investments are included in the statement of financial position at cost less any provision for impairment.
+Investments are included in the Company only statement of financial position at cost less any provision for impairment.

 The Company’s financial assets include cash and cash equivalents and trade and other receivables.
 All financial assets are initially recognised at fair value plus transaction costs, when the Company becomes party to the contractual provisions of the instrument.
-Interest resulting from holding financial assets is recognised in the statement of comprehensive income on an accruals basis.
+Interest resulting from holding financial assets is recognised in profit or loss on an accruals basis.

 Loans and receivables are measured subsequent to initial recognition at amortised cost using the effective interest method, less provision for impairment.
 Provision for impairment of trade and other receivables is made when objective evidence is received that the Company will not be able to collect all amounts due to it in accordance with the original terms of the receivable.
 The amount of the impairment is determined as the difference between the asset’s carrying amount and the present value of estimated future cash flows, discounted at the effective rate computed at initial recognition.
-Any change in value through impairment or reversal of impairment is recognised in the statement of comprehensive income.
+Any change in value through impairment or reversal of impairment is recognised in profit or loss.